Oak - Year 4

 New Timetable

 The school now runs on a two week timetable (see attached).
-Friday 5th September falls in Week 1.
+The first week back after the Christmas holidays will be Week 2.

 P.E